Court told returning citizens were always 'at the heart' of MIQ system

 Lawyers representing the Government say returning citizens have always been at the heart of the MIQ system - a system designed to bring Kiwis home.

-Grounded Kiwis has taken the Government to court, seeking a judicial review of the MIQ system and an acceptance that the system itself has failed New Zealand citizens overseas.

-The Crown has taken the floor on day two of proceedings before Justice Jillian Mallon at the High Court in Wellington.
+The Crown took the floor on day two of proceedings before Justice Mallon at the High Court in Wellington today.
 It's defended MIQ, saying the Government created a system fair to all Kiwis, home and abroad, under extreme circumstances.

 Crown prosecutor Aedeen Boadita-Cormican began submissions by saying they were not in court to deny the personal experiences of Kiwis who felt victimised by the MIQ system, and acknowledged that they have made sacrifices and suffered hardship over the course of the pandemic.